The CADR rating and ACH rating are the two least understood measurements on an air purifier.

 The more times a device can exchange the air within the room, the cleaner and fresher it will stay.

 We recommend that you never buy a product that has less than a 4x ACH rating.

 Doing so means you’ll be getting an inferior unit.

-Take a look at our top recommendations for the best home air purifiers with high ACH ratings.
+Take a look at our top air purifiers with high ACH ratings.